paramraghavan/graphDB/advanced/sttm/sttm-magic.md

-Have all the SQL statements/sql outputs for more than 10+ jobs that have run in sequence are lumped together in one file, the sql could be delete insert, select, merge etc., you can skip delete statements.
+Have all the SQL statements/sql outputs for more than 10+ jobs that have run in sequence are lumped together in one file.
+The sql output has lots of random text detailing the action or logic performed, etc.. before and possibly after the actual sql statements.
+The sql could be delete insert, select, merge etc., you can skip delete statements.

 Use Select, insert, update, create or replace table merge - in the case of snowflake. the table name could be prefixed with database name like database.table,